teapow/django-envi/README.rst

 Compatability
 =============

-``django-envi`` has been tested on the following versions of Django:
+The latest build of ``django-envi`` has been tested on the following versions of Django:

 * ``2.0.1``